2019/2020 Budget adopted by Council

 Council has adopted the 2019/2020 Budget after considering submissions from the community.

 Council received 40 submissions and a Committee of Council heard 13 verbal submissions during the public exhibition period for the proposed Budget.

-Mayor Cr Margaret O’Rourke said the community consultation process had been extremely positive.
+Mayor Cr Margaret O’Rourke said the community consultation process was very productive.